 - Book Bloggers: Target them specifically and stand out by pitching a professional mini-ad.
 Include a picture, a headline & the back blurb so you can stand out in the crowded market.
 This will get you to the top of the queue.

 - Goodreads: Utilize Goodreads giveaway program.
 This will give you a lot more traffic than if you give away on your site.
 You will get hundreds if not thousands of people joining in.
 These people have raised their hands so you can connect with them more personally by email and offer them free chapters.

 - As a small press publisher, Robin focuses on each author in a targeted way and ‘primes the pump' with the hand-selling and then it kind of takes off.
 She switches her attention around the books as they come out with some excellent results.

-On longer term sales after the launch spike
+On longer-term sales after the launch spike

-- The spike numbers often don't even coincide with launch and in fact the launch process is very tied to traditional publishing where they have a small window of opportunity.
+- The spike numbers often don't even coincide with the launch and in fact, the launch process is very tied to traditional publishing where they have a small window of opportunity.
 Indie authors don't need to aim for launch only and in fact, it's worth it to keep trying until something works, e.g. an example of an adult book re-released and re-branded as YA.

 - The best thing you can do as an author is put out more books.
 A book every 4-6 months is the right pacing to reinvigorate your sales.
 (This might be a tall order for some authors!)
 A new book will always add more sales to the backlist.